spud-game-engine/spud-slices/README.md

 ## Unit testing

 Run `npm test` for basic testing.
 It will build, then run the program in node, as it is written in TypeScript.
-I don't yet know how to make it run in a browser env, but I'm looking into it.
+I don't yet know how to make the tests run in a browser env, but I'm looking into it.

 ## Licencing